Orchestre symphonique de Montréal / Alisa Weilerstein / Rafael Payare Classical Music

 »Concordia Salus« – well-being through harmony – is Montreal’s motto.
 The Orchestre symphonique de Montréal and its principal conductor Rafael Payare take it literally: with wonderful harmonies by the impressionist Claude Debussy, the late Romantic Richard Strauss and the contemporary Gabriela Ortiz.

-»My God, how difficult it is to play!« Claude Debussy was rather proud of his »L’isle joyeuse« because he managed to transfer his colourful sound ideas to the black and white keys.
-The image of the »island of joy« becomes even more colourful when a large orchestra shares the notes
+»My God, how difficult it is to play!« Claude Debussy was rather proud of his »L’isle joyeuse« because he managed to transfer his colourful soundscapes to the black and white keys.
+The image of the »island of joy« becomes even more colourful when a large orchestra shares the notes.

 Even though Richard Strauss composed in a completely different style, he was just as knowledgeable about orchestral colours as his French colleague.
 For his symphonic poem »Ein Heldenleben«, he used the entire orchestral range: eight horns, five trumpets, four woodwinds, lavish percussion and a huge string orchestra recount the battle of a hero against his adversaries – or Strauss describing his own battle against his critics?